simplepie/simplepie/README.markdown

 Project status
 --------------
-SimplePie is currently maintained by Ryan McCue.
+SimplePie is currently maintained by Malcolm Blaney.

 As an open source project, SimplePie is maintained on a somewhat sporadic basis.
 This means that feature requests may not be fulfilled straight away, as time has